 There are SEO metrics that contain important insights we often overlook: we either have no idea they exist, or we don't know how to measure them, or both.
 These metrics are the same importance for your website as is a compass and wind speed for a sailboat captain — and well, we'll let you use your imagination to take this analogy forward.

-If you're an entrepreneur or a business owner, read on: in this article, we are going to show you 8 essential SEO metrics you should know and measure frequently.
+If you're an entrepreneur or a business owner, read on: in this article, we are going to show you 8 essential metrics you should know and measure frequently in SEO tools.
 We'll also explain what they mean for your website and demonstrate how you can put them to practice them on your Nightwatch graphs.